 Racism is a very carefully taught characteristic.
 The sense of hope I express toward some of the angriest Americans is hanging onto the notion that they can unlearn and relearn so they can participate peacefully in our society.
 To initiate a meaningful national discussion, I’d recommend starting on a much lower plateau by addressing each other’s needs fully by understanding our history, acknowledging shortcomings, and leaving hypersensitivity at the door.
-For starters, we cannot initiate the conversation during the height of our emotional plateau (i.e. justifying whether or not another deceased black male deserved his fate) if everyone begins with their preconceived ideas mixed with prior life experience, television portrayals, and outright ignorance with regards to each other's plight in life.
+For starters, we cannot initiate the conversation during the height of our emotional plateau (i.e. justifying whether or not an deceased black male deserved his fate) if everyone begins with their preconceived ideas mixed with prior life experience, television portrayals, and outright ignorance with regards to each other’s plight in life.

 On another level of the debate, whites can neither justify the need for affirmative action nor comprehend the notion of white privilege.
 Blacks can’t seem to understand the confusion caused when they refer to each other as niggas, but wouldn’t dare let a white person say it.
-They can’t realize the antipathy when they attack a white person for incorporating some form of black culture into their music, clothing, etc. Stereotyping is one thing; however, the heartache related to Taylor Swift’s new Shake it Off video didn’t warrant a serious discussion on racism.
+They can’t realize the antipathy when they attack a white person for incorporating some form of black culture into their music, clothing, etc. Stereotyping is one thing, but for example, the heartache related to Taylor Swift’s new Shake it Off video didn’t warrant a serious discussion on racism.
 If anything, it detracted from what was happening in Ferguson, MO and across the country, which indeed needs to be addressed.
 Furthermore, the notion that blacks think one way and whites think another presents us with a false dichotomy that doesn’t even begin to address the diversity of opinions on the issues affecting all of us and our ability to coexist.

 What does this have to do with Broken Child Mended Man?
 A lot!
 My book tackles racism from both the black and white perspective.
 My battle has been twofold; proving my Americanism to whites and my blackness to blacks.
 It’s been a psychological tightrope until I learned to accept myself.
 I was berated by other black boys for “acting white.”
 Black girls rejected me because I was too articulate.
 I had to endure being called “OJ” by white boys during the following weeks of the jury’s decision and someone leaving cowardly notes referring to me as a “nigger” in my school locker.
 The uncomfortable list goes on and on, but my point is this: no one is exempt from the meanness and fear that creates the framework for racism.
 I’ve been called an Oreo by a black man (black on the outside, but white on the inside) and a good-for-nothing nigger by a white man within the same day!